Output

 : Add a filter to an SQL query to skip the first N generations worth of datandlist_to_ndarray()

-: Convert a PyArrow column of nested lists into a N-D Numpy arrayndarray_to_ndlist()
+: Convert a column of nested lists read from Parquet into an N-D Numpy array (usepolars.Series

 : Get a DuckDB SQL expression which can be included in aSELECT